SystemsApproach/security/crypto.rst

 It turns out that it is not trivial to create cryptographic ciphers that can be broken only by brute force.
 For example, the original DES (data encryption standard) algorithm had a key of only 56 bits; when it became clear that 56 bits was too small, triple DES was introduced, using three rounds of DES each with its own key.
-It might seem that this increased the key size to 168 bits (:math:`3 \times 56`) but because of the 3-round structure of triple DES, the attacker only has to search a key space of 112 bits.
+It might seem that this increased the key size to 168 bits (:math:`3 \times 56`) but because of the 3-round structure of triple DES, an attacker in possession of a piece of ciphertext and the matching plaintext only has to search a key space of 112 bits.
 This depends on something called a "meet-in-the-middle attack".
-The details are not important here but it illustrates why cryptographic algorithms need to be designed carefully if they are not to contain surprising weaknesses.
+The details are not important here but it illustrates why cryptographic algorithms need to be designed carefully and evaluated by experts if they are not to contain surprising weaknesses.

 Network security tends to focus on the security of data as it moves through the network—that is, data that is vulnerable for only a